akashgit/autoencoding_vi_for_topic_models/README.md

 4. Added `topic_prop` method to both the models.
 Softmax the output of this method to get the topic proportions.

+---
-## Code for the ICLR 2017 paper: Autoencoding Variational Inference for Topic Models
+#### Code for the ICLR 2017 paper: Autoencoding Variational Inference for Topic Models
+---

 #### > [Arxiv](https://arxiv.org/abs/1703.01488)

 #### > [OpenReview](http://openreview.net/forum?id=BybtVK9lg)

-#### Quick Start:

 ---
 ###### This is a tensorflow implementation for both of the Autoencoded Topic Models mentioned in the paper.